NaturalIntelligence/imglab/README.md

 [![ImgLab Tutorial](https://img.youtube.com/vi/4yLL21weN8w/0.jpg)](https://www.youtube.com/watch?v=4yLL21weN8w)

+## Version 2
+we are working on version 2.
+We'll be replacing version 1 with version 2 as soon as the primary features are completed.
+If you want to try it early, check this link : https://naturalintelligence.github.io/imglab/v2.html

 ## Link your work

 Using this library if you build some open database which can help others or just to showcase, please raise an issue or PR.